-ENGR 210 Lab 10: Digital Logic
+ENGR 210 Lab 11: Digital Logic

 In this lab you will first investigate the operation of some basic digital logic gates.
 In particular you will investigate and use 7400 series digital logic and a transparent D-type latch.
 These components are then used to implement a simple digitally controlled programmable lock.
-The lock uses a 4-bit digital code can be any sequence of four ones and zeros and is stored in a D-type latch.
-You will build and test specific parts of the lock in this lab; finally, you will use a computer simulation of the entire circuit which will allows you to input a four bit code which the circuitry will compare with your programmed code.
-If the input code matches the stored code, the lock will not open.
+The lock uses a 4-bit digital code which can be any sequence of four ones and zeros and is stored in a D-type latch.
+You will build and test specific parts of the lock in this lab; finally, you will use a computer simulation of the entire circuit which will allow you to input a four bit code which the circuitry will compare with your programmed code.
+If the input code matches the stored code, the lock opens.
+If the input does not match the stored code, the lock will not open.